 Massoud's must-have cookbook has all the essential ingredients for gorgeous Middle Eastern food, like how to stock your pantry, tools of the trade, and key kitchen tips, which for people like me, who love the cuisine, but are clueless when it comes to preparing it, is just perfect!

 Shahir shares recipes for mouthwatering street foods and casual everyday staples, as well as new interpretations of traditional dishes, Eat, Habibi, Eat! encourages you to explore the rich spices and irresistible dishes of the Middle East at home.

-And Shahir's personal stories, all told in his warm and playful voice, are just as captivating as his food (you'll burst out laughing at his mother's insistence that the Egyptian people would never forgive him if he altered the definitive recipe for ful mudammas).
+And Shahir's personal stories, all told in his warm voice, are just as captivating as his food (you'll burst out laughing at his mother's insistence that the Egyptian people would never forgive him if he altered the definitive recipe for ful mudammas).